gadams999/utility-information/README.md

 Getting current utility usage.
 In this case, demand power.

 Run scripts in docker container with selenium and headless browser installed.

+TODO: get docker run command example for testing from PC